okhodjaev/okhodjaev.github.io/_posts/2026-06-08-the-procurement-trap.md

 ---

-*Oybek Khodjaev: systems transformation analyst, Founder & CEO of INVEXI LLC.
-Former Deputy Governor (Deputy Khokim) of Samarkand Region.
-Previously, Treasury Director and Deputy Chairman of the Management Board at JSC UzAgroIndustrialBank.
-More than thirty-five years' experience in banking, finance, public administration, and business across Uzbekistan and the CIS.*
+*Oybek Khodjaev — over 35 years of experience in banking, finance, public administration, and business in Uzbekistan and the CIS.
+Author of the essay series “Beyond Control: Theory of Limits of AI Governance.”  okhodjaev.com*

 *The author advises public institutions and financial organisations on AI governance, verification frameworks, and institutional readiness.*

-**Published** June 8, 2026

-<a href="https://okhodjaev.substack.com" target="_blank">Substack</a> · <a href="https://x.com/O_Khodjaev" target="_blank">X.com</a> · <a href="https://www.linkedin.com/in/oybek-khodjaev/" target="_blank">LinkedIn</a>